osisoft/PI-Interface-Rockwell-Factory-Talk-Batch-Docs/introduction/supported-features.md

 ## Equipment arbitration events

-Some PI Batch Interfaces run against BES or MES that support equipment arbitration events.
-Those events provide precise time stamps for the start and end times of unit batches.
-Individual installations of BES/MES that support equipment arbitration events may not be configured to provide such events.
-In the event the BES/MES supports equipment arbitration events, but is configured to not provide them you should use the command line parameter: /noarbitration.
-Using /noarbitration will ensure that the interface:
+This PI Batch Interface runs against a BES or MES that supports equipment arbitration events.
+These events provide precise time stamps for the start and end times of unit batches.
+Individual installations of BES or MES that support equipment arbitration events may not be configured to provide such events.
+If the BES or MES supports equipment arbitration events but is configured not to provide them, use the following command line parameter: [/noarbitration](xref:BIF_CommandLineParameterReference#noarbitration).

+Using `/noarbitration` ensures that the interface:

 * Sets the start time of unit batches using the timestamp of the "Unit Procedure Started" event or the start of the next operation or phase for the unit, whichever is later.